kimthu123/kimthu123/README.md

 ## 🌟 About Me

-I'm Thu — a curious and adaptable Software Development student who enjoys turning ideas into working products.
+I'm Jace — a curious and adaptable Software Development student who enjoys turning ideas into working products.
 I love exploring how **AI tools, JavaScript, automation scripts, and modern developer tooling** can make development faster and more enjoyable.

 I learn best by **building**, **breaking things**, and **trying again**.